-The Group determined the fair value of floating rate and fixed rate loans and borrowings at 31 December 2023 and 2022 as the present value of future cash flows (principal and interest), discounted at the market interest rates, which are determined as of the reporting date based on the currency of a loan, its expected maturity and credit risks attributable to the Group.
-Fair values of bank loans (Level 2) and other financial instruments were approximately equal to their fair values, except for the loan from the Reconstruction and Development Fund for which the fair value was UZS 90 billion less than its book value.
+The Group determined the fair value of floating rate and fixed rate loans and borrowings at 31 December 2024 and 2023 as the present value of future cash flows (principal and interest), discounted at the market interest rates, which are determined as of the reporting date based on the currency of a loan, its expected maturity and credit risks attributable to the Group.
+Fair values of bank loans (Level 2) and other financial instruments were approximately equal to their fair values.